 Communication Studies majors also regularly pursue advanced study in graduate schools of business administration, history, journalism, political science, fine arts and schools of law, in addition to graduate studies in different fields of communication.

 Practical Experience is at the heart of each individual course and is also an integral part of each course of study.
 Communication Studies majors have numerous opportunities for practical/job-related experience, not only in the classroom, but also through campus activities and organizations and within the off-campus larger community.

 Activities have been created to make a student's educational experience exciting, practical, and valuable, as each student develops a portfolio of skills that employers want.

 Journalism opportunities include the student-written campus newspaper, The Settler (with print and an online version) and the college magazine, The Pioneer (also with a print and an online version).

 Mass Communications students program and operate WVCP-FM, the campus radio station and gain experience in video and television production.
 The Department also has video and television production studios and a commercial music studio.

-Communication majors may participate as a part of the Pioneer Forensics Team and enter intercollegiate competition in any one or several of 10 individual events or parliamentary team debate.
+Communication Studies majors may participate as a part of the Pioneer Forensics Team and enter intercollegiate competition in any one or several of 10 individual events or parliamentary team debate.

 Any student may participate in the Annual Hal R. Ramer Oratorical Contest in April.
 Speakers deliver prepared speeches on a variety of topics for cash prizes and awards.
 See Oratorical Contest Rules for more information.
 See Oratorical Form for a contest entry.